KongGithubDev/MushIoT/README.md

 # MushIoT

-A modern IoT web app to monitor and control mushroom cultivation soil moisture with an ESP32.
+A production-ready IoT web app to monitor and control mushroom cultivation soil moisture with ESP32 devices.
 The frontend is built with Vite + React + Tailwind, the backend is an Express (Node.js) server with MongoDB for storage.
 Includes an ESP32 Arduino sketch for a capacitive soil moisture sensor, I2C LCD, and relay-driven 12V water pump.

 ## Tech Stack
 - Frontend: React 18, Vite, Tailwind CSS, @tanstack/react-query, Recharts